Billing and Payments

 If you would like more information about what is featured in your bill, take a look at our Understanding your bill guide.

 If you have a specific query about your bill, please call 0845 366 3664(1).

 Consolidate your bills

-Consolidated bills are great for customers with many sites and a centralised payment processing system, making it easy to keep on top of all of your sites energy use.
+Consolidated bills are great for customers with a lot of sites (ten or more) and a centralised payment processing system.
+They make it easy to keep on top of all of your sites energy use.
 This option simplifies your admin.
-You can
+You can:

 - Choose your own unique reference numbers to manage your accounts easily